-Strong Brand
+Strong brand

-The department store operation comprises six department stores operating under the name "Citistore" and one specialty store operating under the name "id:c".
+The department store operation comprises six department stores operating under the name "Citistore".
 "Citistore" is an established brand with more than 20 years of operating track record and a strong brand that is trusted among the consuming public in Hong Kong.